PaulDotSH/PaulDotSH/README.md

 - 📘 I’m currently learning **Rust, Linux and Reverse Engineering**

-- 🔮 I want to learn in the future **Pentesting, Javascript, Node, Mongo, Typescript, React, Vue, CSS and Bootstrap**
+- 🔮 I want to learn in the future **Everything cybersecurity relared, everything low level**

 - 📫 How to contact me **@pauldotsh:matrix.org**